 5-4.4 COMMERCIAL LIVESTOCK OPERATION USES – Livestock operation wells will be allocated an amount equal to the maximum reasonable quantity of water for livestock and poultry as shown in Table 2.
+Effective January 1, 2018, uses requesting an allocation greater than 80 acre feet an offset will be required and must be approved by the Board of Directors.